 On October 11, 2006, we filed a lawsuit in the U.S. District Court for the District of Minnesota captioned Fair Isaac Corporation and myFICO Consumer Services Inc. v.
-Equifax Inc., Equifax Information Services LLC, Experian Information Solutions, Inc., TransUnion LLC, VantageScore Solutions LLC, and Does I through X. The lawsuit primarily relates to the development, marketing, and distribution of VantageScore, a credit score product developed by VantageScore Solutions LLC, which is jointly owned by the three national credit reporting companies.
-We allege in the lawsuit violations of antitrust laws, unfair competitive practices and false advertising, trademark infringement, and breach of contract.
-We are seeking injunctive relief, and compensatory and punitive damages.
+Equifax Inc., Equifax Information Services LLC, Experian Information Solutions, Inc., TransUnion LLC, VantageScore Solutions LLC, and Does I through X. The lawsuit related in part to the development, marketing, and distribution of VantageScore, a credit score product developed by VantageScore Solutions LLC, which is jointly owned by the three national credit reporting companies.
+We alleged in the lawsuit violations of antitrust laws, unfair competitive practices and false advertising, trademark infringement, and breach of contract.
+We have been seeking injunctive relief, and compensatory and punitive damages.
 On June 6, 2008, we entered into a settlement agreement with Equifax Inc. and Equifax Information Services LLC, and on June 13, 2008, Equifax Inc. and Equifax Information Services LLC were formally dismissed from this lawsuit.
 On February 9, 2009, the Court granted our motion to strike counterclaims the remaining defendants had attempted to bring against us in the case, allowing them to assert only a counterclaim for trademark cancellation.
-We continue to pursue our claims against the remaining defendants, with trial expected in mid-2009.
+On July 24, 2009, the Court issued a summary judgment order, which limited the claims that will proceed to trial.
+The Court dismissed our antitrust claims, contract, and certain false advertising claims.
+The Court allowed our trademark infringement, unfair competition, and passing off claims to proceed to trial.
+We will continue to pursue our claims, with trial expected later this year.
+We expect to appeal the dismissal of our antitrust, contract, and false advertising claims following trial.